WHat is it?Launched in 2012, the Pollinator Project is our most successful and longest running education programme.

-We work with schools across Ireland to train young people and teachers as pollinator ambassadors and assist in delivering pollinator-positive actions across the school grounds from meadow creation to bulb planting.
-Our team of teachers and scientists have visited classrooms all across Ireland and to date have trained an incredible 20,000 children as pollinator ambassadors for their schools, homes, farms and communities.
-Get involvedIf you would like to become a pollinator-friendly school, do your bit to help our bees and turn your students into mini bee-ologists please get in touch!
+The initiative works with schools across Ireland to train young people as pollinator ambassadors and assist in delivering bee-positive actions across the school grounds such as meadow creation and bulb planting.
+Our team of teachers and scientists have visited classrooms all across Ireland and have trained an incredible 20,000 children as pollinator ambassadors for their schools, homes, farms and communities. |

 |